 Google is notorious for following users around the internet and creating deeply personal and varied profiles that it then uses for marketing purposes.
 Since Google One VPN promised it wasn’t logging your data or activity, we’re going to be optimists and say it has a no-logs policy.

-Our optimism aside, an independent audit from the NCC Group suggests that Google’s no-logs policy, at least where its VPN is concerned, was somewhat shaky.[1]
+Our optimism aside, an independent audit from the NCC Group suggested that Google’s no-logs policy, at least where its VPN is concerned, was somewhat shaky.[1]
 Google has the ability to back door its way into your logs through multiple channels if it really wants.

 So the question you should ask yourself is: Would you trust Google to leave your data alone?